 The Birth of the Monster Within: The Tragedy in Alice

-As I already mentioned at the beginning of this post, despite several overt allusions to Alice in Wonderland, the Korean drama, Alice, also draws heavily from the Oedipus myth.
+Alice, also draws heavily from the Oedipus myth.
 Granted, the actual mechanics of the plot are complicated by the inclusion of science-fiction elements like parallel universes and time travel, but the overarching themes of Fate, prophecy and monstrosity are still prevalent.

-Much of Alice's narrative centres around Park Jin Gyeom (played by Joo Won), a police detective who joined the force specifically to find the identity of the intruder who murdered his mother (played by Kim Hee Sun) when he was a teenager.
+his mother (played by Kim Hee Sun) when he was a teenager.
 The only clues he has are a mysteriously futuristic drone he had spotted near the crime scene; a similarly futuristic murder weapon; and a strange computer-chip-like "card" found among his mother's belongings.

 And the mystery only deepens when a series of coincidences leads him to the physicist, Yoon Tae Yi (also played by Kim Hee Sun), who not only looks identical to his mother, but also recognizes the "card" as a more advanced model of the technology she is currently developing to enable time travel.